Cost per hour for a pickup truck. In this article, we will complete the calculation of the cost per hour for the Ford F150 truck of the previous post.

 The chart below summarizes the cost per hour consumption of the Ford F150 4×4 from our example.

-Cost per hour for a pick-up truck – Cost of operation
+Cost per hour for a pickup truck – How to calculate equipment operating costs

 Cost per hour of the operator